 Justine is a proud native of the Detroit area and a graduate of the Ferndale public schools.
 She received a bachelor’s in history from the University of Michigan-Ann Arbor, where she was the captain of the women’s water polo team.

 Alison is the Managing Director at BISC, working in our D.C. office and making sure the trains run on time.
 Prior to coming to BISC, Alison served in the Obama administration in a number of roles, including White House Liaison at DHS and Western Political Director at the White House, covering 14 states west of the Mississippi.
 Alison has also served in leadership positions on coordinated campaigns, with state parties, and presidential campaigns, as well as issue advocacy organizations and campaigns.

 Alison’s passion for progressive politics and grassroots organizing was instilled at a very young age in her home state of Minnesota, accompanying her parents to DFL caucuses and knocking doors for her dad’s school board campaigns.

-Alison holds a bachelor’s degree from the University of Missouri-Columbia (MIZ-ZOU!) and lives in Washington, DC with her husband and daughter on Capitol Hill.
+Alison holds a bachelor’s degree from the University of Missouri-Columbia (MIZ-ZOU!) and lives in Washington, DC with her husband and children on Capitol Hill.
 When not at BISC, Alison toils in her garden in an effort to someday boast the neighborhood title of “Yard of the Month.”

 California State Director